-Last week during qi gong class, Dr. Wang’s discussion was about eyes.
+Last week during qi gong class, Dr. Wang, an acupuncturist and herbalist, gave a discussion on eyes.

 Over the last five years or so, there has been a noticeable deterioration of my eyesight.
 This is probably due to age, as well as the more frequent use of staring at a monitor.
 Our lifestyles today have us using some form of a monitor throughout the day whether it is on the phone, computer, ipad or t.v..
 So, my ears perked up to see what I could learn to do to improve my eyesight.